oguyon/AdaptiveOpticsControl/src/AOloopControl/README.md

+# Scripts

+## aolconf (top level script)

+The top level script is aolconf, which is used to configure the loop and run it.
+It also includes a test mode with a simulated AO system. aolconf is located in the AOloopControl/scripts directory, along with multiple scripts that it calls.

-# Top-level script: aolrun
+## aolrun

-The top-level script is aolrun.

-Script aolrun initializes the control loop by reading configuration input parameters, and then responds to changes in the "wavefront sensor input" image.
-Control loops are numbered.
-The loop number is read from local file LOOPNUMBER.

-## Required input for aolrun, prior setup

 The following table lists all input / files required prior to running aolrun